ladyd252/bad-baby/_posts/2020-07-14-passion-fruit-cheesecake.md

     9. Add passion fruit puree.

-    10. Finally, add eggs, one at a time, beating for 30 seconds after each addition.
-Make sure to scrape the bottom of the bowl in between to get through mixing.
+    10. Finally, add eggs, one at a time, beating for 30 seconds after each addition and making sure to scrape the bottom of the bowl in between additions.

     11. Pour filling onto crust.

     12. Bake for about an hour, until edges are set and center is still jiggly.
+    Depending on the size of your pan this might differ slightly, so I recommend checking on your cheesecake starting around 50 minutes.

     13. Let cheesecake cool for a couple of hours on the counter top, then refrigerate for at least a few hours before serving, preferably overnight.

-    **Decoration**
+    **Decoration (optional, see post for other suggestions)**

     1. Reserve a few tbsp of puree, then heat remaining puree as well as the